EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_tracking_wheel_width.md

 :::

-tldr of what tracking wheels are should be here, the different configs, why use some over others, and how to implement it in the code

 ## What is it?
 Track width is calculated at your tracking wheel by default.
 Modifying tracking wheel width offsets your "tracking center", and the goal is to get this as close to the center of rotation of your robot as possible.